1.3 Vendor, Civil-Service, and Agency-Written Paths

 Key Takeaways

-• Vendor exams, civil-service exams, and agency-written tests can overlap in skills while differing in structure.
+• Vendor exams, civil-service exams, and agency-written tests overlap in skills but differ in structure and how scores are used.

-• The IOS NCOSI and Stanard NCST are separate vendor products, not interchangeable labels.
+• The IOS NCOSI (cognitive + behavioral orientation) and the Stanard NCST (reading, problem solving, report writing) are separate vendor products, not interchangeable labels.

-• Civil-service processes may use scores for eligibility lists, ranking, or referral rules that vary by jurisdiction.
+• Civil-service processes turn scores into eligibility lists with ranking, banding, tie rules, and veteran/residency preferences that vary by jurisdiction.

 Know Which Path You Are In

-The IOS National Correctional Officer Selection Inventory and the Stanard National Corrections Officer Selection Test are different products.
-The NCOSI current public page identifies a cognitive ability measure and a non-cognitive behavioral-orientation measure.
-Stanard identifies the NCST as measuring reading comprehension, problem solving, and report writing.
-These labels are useful because they point to different preparation priorities.
-They should not be blended into one invented format.
+The IOS National Correctional Officer Selection Inventory (NCOSI) and the Stanard National Corrections Officer Selection Test (NCST) are different products.
+The NCOSI pairs a 30-item cognitive ability measure (math reasoning, reading, grammatical/written competency) with a 42-item behavioral-orientation measure (stress tolerance, interpersonal ability, team orientation, assertiveness, integrity).
+The NCST measures three cognitive aptitudes only — reading comprehension, problem solving, and report writing.
+These labels point to different priorities and should never be blended into one invented format.

 Testing pathWhat it may emphasizeWhat to verify

-Stanard NCSTReading comprehension, problem solving, report writingWhether the agency uses printed or online testing and how scores are used.
+Stanard NCSTReading comprehension, problem solving, report writingPrinted vs. remote administration and how scores are used.

-Civil-service examRanked or eligible applicant poolFiling period, list duration, tie rules, residency preference, and certification process.
+Civil-service examA ranked or eligible applicant poolFiling period, list duration, tie rules, residency/veteran preference, certification.

-Agency-written examLocal job-related skills and proceduresStudy packet, allowed materials, passing or ranking method, and next steps.
+Agency-written examLocal job-related skills and proceduresStudy packet, allowed materials, passing or ranking method, next steps.

-Because these paths overlap, you should not treat uncertainty as wasted time.
-Reading comprehension helps with policy excerpts, incident narratives, and instructions.
+Because these paths overlap, uncertainty is not wasted study time.
+Reading comprehension helps with policy excerpts, incident narratives, and instructions across every path.
 Problem solving helps with count discrepancies, schedule conflicts, priority decisions, and rule application.
-Written competency helps with objective reports and professional communication.
-Behavioral and situational judgment preparation helps with questions about integrity, stress tolerance, teamwork, assertiveness, and accountability.
+Written competency drives objective reports and professional communication.

-Civil-service processes deserve special attention because the exam may be only one part of how candidates move forward.
-A notice may describe a list, score bands, ranking, veterans or residency preferences, or certification to the hiring agency.
+Civil-service processes deserve special attention because the exam is often only one part of how candidates advance.
+A notice may describe an eligibility list, score bands, ranking, veterans or residency preferences, or certification to the hiring agency (for example, a 'rule of three' or 'rule of the list' that decides who can be interviewed).
 Those details are jurisdiction-specific.
-Do not assume that a score means the same thing in every county or state system.
-Read the bulletin until you can explain how a candidate becomes eligible for further consideration.
+Do not assume a score means the same thing in every county or state system.
+Read the bulletin until you can explain, in your own words, how a candidate becomes eligible for further consideration.

 Path Identification Questions

-• Does the notice name IOS, NCOSI, Stanard, NCST, a civil-service commission, or another testing provider?
+• Does the notice name IOS, NCOSI, Stanard, NCST, a civil-service commission, the BOP, or another provider?

 • Is there a filing period separate from the test date?